2025 Tennessee manufacturing plant explosion: Explosion

 On October 10, 2025, at 7:48 a.m.
 Central Daylight Time, a large explosion destroyed a building at the Accurate Energetic Systems campus.
 The plume of smoke from the explosion was so large that the WSMV-TV First Alert Weather radar detected it.
 Helicopter video showed damaged vehicles and charred debris.
 Doorbell footage up to 20 mi from the facility captured the sound of the explosion and the shaking of the camera.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Department of Homeland Security, the Tennessee Bureau of Investigation and the Federal Bureau of Investigation (FBI) were among the agencies that responded to the explosion.
 Emergency responders were initially unable to reach the site due to continuing explosions.

-Sixteen people inside the building were killed in the explosion, and four or five were injured.
+Sixteen people inside the building were killed in the explosion.
+Seven other employees working around the complex were injured.

 Investigation

 The sheriff of Humphreys County said during a press briefing on the day of the explosion that they had "a very big investigation" to conduct, noting it could take months to rule out foul play.
 Investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) joined the effort to determine the cause of the explosion.

-Additional Investigators from the Chemical Safety and Hazard Investigation Board (CSB) are also joining in efforts to root cause and analysis.
+Additional investigators from the Chemical Safety and Hazard Investigation Board (CSB) joined in efforts to root cause and analysis.

 By October 25, the ATF determined the explosion was a chain reaction that began on the ground floor.
 The facility was making cast boosters for commercial mining.
 The explosive mixture usually includes TNT, RDX or cyclonite.
 The process is extremely dangerous as particles that are sensitive to heat, friction, and electrostatic discharge can become airborne.

 The components were mixed in kettles on the mezzanine level of the AES building.
 The mixture was pumped to heating kettles on the main floor.
 It would then be packed by hand into cardboard tubes and left to cool.
 The main floor also contained a loading dock where other explosives were stored awaiting shipment.
 The ATF found the explosion occurred in the heating kettles on the main floor and detonated additional explosive products on the main floor of the AES building.
 More than 24,000 pounds of explosives detonated.
+In 2026, a seismological study conducted by researchers from Los Alamos National Laboratory reported an explosive yield of 11.8 tons of TNT equivalent, consistent with ATF inventory reports of 11-13 tons.

 Aftermath

-Following the explosion, Accurate Energetic Systems stopped operations.
+Following the explosion, Accurate Energetic Systems paused operations.
 AES partnered with the Community Foundation of Middle Tennessee to create a fund to support people affected by the disaster.
 A lawsuit was filed on behalf of the 9-year-old daughter of one of the deceased employees.
 The lawsuit alleges that AES' parent company, AAC Investments LLC, owned and operated the factory.
 It further alleges that AAC did not maintain the factory properly.